Solomon G. Brown: Outside the Smithsonian

-Brown was an activist who volunteered in civic and educational programs to help the African American community.
+Brown was an activist who volunteered in civic and educational programs to help the African-American community.
 He was the founder of the Pioneer Sabbath School in Washington, D.C., and was also the superintendent of the North Washington Mission Sunday School.
 He helped organize the Pioneer Sunday School association in the Hillsdale neighborhood and was superintendent of the association from 1868 to 1888.
 Brown, along with Fred Smoot and Mark McKenzie were early settlers and civic leaders of the Hillsdale neighborhood, which was created on the land of the former Barry Farm under the supervision of the Freedmen's Bureau.
 He was a trustee of Wilberforce University, of the 15th Street Presbyterian church, and of the D.C. public schools.
 He was the superintendent of the North Washington Mission Sunday School and an active member of the Freedmen's Relief association.
 He was also commissioner of the poor in the County of Washington.

 He was elected as president of the National Union League in 1866, which was a political organization in the south of the United States for African Americans.
-He served three terms as a Republican member of the House of Delegates for Washington, D.C., from 1871-1874.
+He served three terms as a Republican member of the House of Delegates for Washington, D.C., from 1871 to 1874.
 He represented all the people who lived in Anacostia.
 He was the first member to be certified by the governor of Washington D.C., Henry D. Cooke.

-He was a member of numerous lyceum's, including the Galbraith in D.C, and the St. Paul Lyceum in Baltimore, and gave frequent lectures on scientific questions in Baltimore, Alexandria, and Washington, D.C.
+He was a member of numerous lyceums, including the Galbraith in D.C, and the St. Paul Lyceum in Baltimore, and gave frequent lectures on scientific questions in Baltimore, Alexandria, and Washington, D.C.
 His first lectures were in January 1855 and presided by Enoch Ambush, who later promoted Brown as a speaker, and Brown gave lectures over subjects from insects to geology to the telegraph.
 Brown created the diagrams used in the lectures, and in connection with these, he prepared or assisted in preparing nearly all the important diagrams for scientific lectures given at the Smithsonian during his tenure there.

 He was an officer in the District Grand Lodge of Masons, and was an assistant honorary commissioner of the colored department of the 1884 New Orleans Exposition World's Fair for D.C.
 He was director of the Industrial Saving and Building Association of Washington, D.C. and the Washington correspondent of the Anglo-African Christian Recorder when it was edited by Bishop Henry McNeal Turner.
 He also edited the column, "Sunday school Circle" of the Christian Index, a publication from Jackson, Tennessee.

 Brown was also part of the National Black Leadership Committee that arranged for the unveiling of Thomas Ball's sculptor Emancipation Memorial Monument in Washington's Lincoln Park.
-There was a large group of people who attended the unveiling, such as, President Ulysses S. Grant, and Frederick Douglass.
-Brown spent some time writing poetry, in which some appeared in the local African American newspapers, such as, "The Washington Bee".
+A large group attended the unveiling, including President Ulysses S. Grant and Frederick Douglass.
+Brown spent some time writing poetry, in which some appeared in the local African-American newspapers, such as, "The Washington Bee".